Harald-U/kubernetes-handson/docs/lab3.md

     $ stern todo
     ```

-    Then deploy the new Todo version:
+    Then, in the first shell, deploy the new Todo version:

     ```
     $ kubectl apply -f deploy/todo-v2.yaml